E& And Man City Partner To Celebrate The Joy Of High-Speed Moments

-(MENAFN- Dubai PR Network) Abu Dhabi, 13 September 2024 – Global technology group e& is set for a match day takeover when the Four-In-A-Row Premier League champions, Manchester City meet Brentford on Saturday, 14th September at the Etihad Stadium in Manchester, UK.
+(MENAFN- Mid-East Info) Abu Dhabi, September 2024 – Global technology group e& is set for a match day takeover when the Four-In-A-Row Premier League champions, Manchester City meet Brentford on Saturday, 14th September at the Etihad Stadium in Manchester, UK.

 Manchester City fans will be able to engage with a host of exciting match day activations centred around the joy of high-speed moments in football.